 Visit the Santa Clauses Winter Wonderland

-Step into the North Pole (at Pier 15) and into this magical Christmas village where Santa’s elves walk among you, and gigantic candy canes and enormous snow globes make the perfect Insta pic.
+It’s a fun family-friendly event, to step into the North Pole (at Pier 15) into this magical Christmas village where Santa’s elves walk among you, and gigantic candy canes and enormous snow globes make the perfect Insta pic.

 Rug up warm, as this is mostly an outdoor event.
 Come to drink in the free cocoa or try something a bit stronger like mulled wine, eggnog and cocktails.
 Stay for the ‘s’mores and sweet treats in front of Santa’s fireplace.